RESEARCH STARTER

 Overview

-Fluid dynamics (for example, hydrodynamics and aerodynamics) is, in essence, the application of nonequilibrium statistical mechanics.
+Fluid dynamics (for example, hydrodynamics and aerodynamics) can be related to nonequilibrium statistical mechanics, which helps provide its microscopic foundation.

 Thermodynamics is based on four inductive generalizations on the behavior of matter, drawn from extensive observation of physical and chemical phenomena.
 From these four thermodynamic laws coupled with equations of state, which represent the specific properties of individual substances, an immense body of experimental facts can be rationalized and correlated.